Local Time 19:14

-The cabins climb and the egg arrives at Owakudani, a volcanic site and a potential stop for a visit amidst the nauseating fumes, for a tasting of black eggs cooked in sulphur laden water.
+The cabins climb and the egg arrives at Owakudani, a volcanic site and a potential stop for a visit amidst the nauseating fumes, for a tasting of the famed black eggs cooked in sulfur-laden water.

-From Owakudani, the cable car continues, this time descending (when coming from Gora), to reach Togendai, north of Lake Ashi, which shuttles or tourist pirate boats cross, revealing the vermilion torii of the Hakone-jinja shrine, breaking the motionless surface and with it the reflection of Fuji-san, its snow-covered summit, the images it reflects, from its base to its summit, from the forests to the clouds that encapsulate it.
+From Owakudani, the cable car continues, descending (when coming from Gora), to reach Togendai, north of Lake Ashi, with frequent crossings of tourist pirate boats, reveals the chrome-red torii of the Hakone-jinja shrine, breaking the motionless surface reflecting the view of Fuji-san, with its snow-covered summit from its base, enclosing the picturesque forests to the clouds.

 Walks and hikes in the forest

-The clock is almost wound up when the ship stops on the south shore, on the side of Hakone-machi or Moto-Hakone, the two towns bordering the lake.
-Between the two, you can cross the famous "cedar alley", a path lined with cedars that were planted during the Edo period (1603-1868), when Hakone was a stopover on the Tôkaidô route.
+As the ship disembarks on the south shore, on the side of Hakone-machi or Moto-Hakone, the two towns bordering the lake.
+Between the two, you can cross the famous "cedar alley", a path lined with cedars that were planted during the Edo period (1603-1868) when Hakone was a rest-stop along the Tôkaidô route.

-On the other side of the road, you can visit the reconstructed Sekisho Shiryôkan checkpoint.
-Indeed, for several centuries, entry to the capital was strictly controlled and the last and most dangerous checkpoint was located in Hakone.
+Across the road, you can visit the reconstructed Sekisho Shiryôkan checkpoint.
+For several centuries, entry to the capital was strictly controlled and the last and most stringent checkpoint was located in Hakone.

 From Moto-Hakone you can walk along the lake to the torii of the Hakone-jinja Shinto shrine.
-With its feet in the water, this portico is one of the city's emblems and one of the most popular sites for instagrammers around the world!
-You will then have to climb the series of steps that lead to this thousand year old shrine.
+With its feet in the water, this portico is one of the city's emblems and one of the most popular sites for Instagrammers around the world!
+You will then have to climb the series of steps that lead to the thousand-year-old shrine.

-After this visit, it may be time to return to your ryokan or take the bus from Moto-Hakone back to Hakone-Yumoto station.
+After this visit, it may be a good time to return to your ryokan or take the bus from Moto-Hakone back to Hakone-Yumoto station.

 Hakone and its hot springs

-Finally, we cannot mention Hakone without mentioning its many hot springs, onsen, known by the Japanese for centuries.
+Finally, we cannot talk about Hakone without mentioning its many hot springs, onsen, known by the Japanese for centuries.
 There are no less than 17 of them!
-What a pleasure to be able to soak in them after a day of visit.
+A pleasure of a heavenly experience awaits as you soak your body into the famed Hakone Onsen.

-Hakone is the favorite spa of Tokyoites who regularly go there on weekends to recharge their batteries and relax away from the crowds of the capital.
+Hakone is the favorite spa of Tokyoites who regularly visits on weekends to recharge and relax away from the bustle of the capital.

 Be sure to read our articles on this subject: Hot springs & public baths